-Once a student has enrolled in the program, a mentor will contact him/her within the first week of the semester and schedule an initial meeting to tell the student more about the program and discuss how, together, they can help the student meet his/her academic goals for the semester.
-Although it is recommended that participants and mentors meet regularly throughout the semester, the exact nature of the experience will depend upon the individual student’s needs and goals.
+Peer Mentors are sophomores, juniors and seniors from a variety of majors in the College of Arts & Sciences.
+They are highly knowledgeable about the University, trained to help address specific problems or concerns, and eager to help fellow CAS students.
+Once a student has enrolled in the program, a mentor will contact him/her within the first week of the semester and schedule an initial meeting to tell the student more about the program and discuss how, together, they can help the student meet his/her academic goals for the academic year.
+It is required and strongly encouraged that students have regular contact with their mentors, and meet once a week throughout the semester to ensure progress is being made toward their own goals.